-Office detention is held from 2:45 p.m. to 3:30 pm p.m.
+Office detention is held from 2:45 p.m. to 3:30 pm.
 Students who are late to detention within the first 15 minutes will not be admitted unless they have a pass from a teacher.
 Regardless, no student will be admitted to detention after 3:00 p.m. and must report to the office.

-A student who misses detention without being excused before Second and subsequent offense: 1 Day Out of School Suspension and by an administrator will receive the following penalties:
+A student who misses detention without being excused before second and subsequent offense: